Martchus/openQA-helper/README.md

 * Execute `openqa-devel-setup your_github_name` to clone all required repos.
 This also adds your forks.

+### Notes
+Be aware that not everybody is aware of `OPENQA_BASEDIR`.
+So some code in the test distribution might rely on things being at the default location under `/var/lib/openqa` (eg. when using svirt backend to actually connect to a remote host).
+This can be worked around by creating (at least temporarily) a symlink.

 ## Switching between databases conveniently
 * Create files similar to the ones found under `example-config`.
 * Don't change the pattern used for the filenames.